Mining Maximum Insight from Your Credit Reports

 Dun & Bradstreet’s business credit reports let you see clearly and quickly what a company’s payment behavior is really like and how that affects its contractual obligations and future health.
 Unlike consumer credit, there’s no one single “credit score” or ranking in business credit.
 Our comprehensive business credit reports contain more than just operational information and trade payment history.
 They consist of multiple types of credit scores that range from predictive (future) and performance-based (historical) to showcase a company’s reliability and financial stability.

 Reading a business credit report allows you to assess risk across an organization to uncover hidden dangers and potential hazards and make more intelligent risk decisions.
-Anchored by the Dun & Bradstreet D-U-N-S® Number, our comprehensive commercial credit reports contain insightful sections such as:
+Anchored by the Dun & Bradstreet D-U-N-S® Number, our comprehensive commercial credit reports contain insightful sections.

 Company Profile – Snapshot with address, incorporation information, industry classification, and ownership.
 This section provides an overview of a business’s size and scope, how it’s organized, and how it’s been managed.